windview/client/README2.md

 ### Deployment

 Full notes on deploying a Rails web application are beyond the scope of this document.
-In our test environment we are using Foreman to create a `systemd` installation. ea
+In our test environment we are using Foreman to create a `systemd` installation.
+For more details and documentation please visit [the Rails homepage](https://rubyonrails.org/).

 ## Data Streams